udityalaad/DecentralizedLotteryService/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-  An ethereum smart contract to facilitate a decentralized lottery system with support for lottery creations, voluntary (one-time) participation, maintaining participation history and random (and fair) winner selection
+  An ethereum smart contract to facilitate a decentralized lottery system with support for lottery creation, voluntary (one-time) participation, maintaining participation history and random (and fair) winner selection

   #### Rules of the system
-  1. A user creates a lottery instance (and partipates with his/her contribution), also associating a result-eligibility timestamp/deadline
+  1. A user creates a lottery instance (and partipates with his/her contribution), also associating a result-eligibility timestamp
-  2. Other user(s) can participate in the (alread created) lottery (at most once) with their own contribution
+  2. Other users can participate in the (already created) lottery (at most once) with their own contribution
   3. Once the result-eligibility-timestamp is reached/exceeded, no new participations are allowed
-  4. Winner declaration: (can be triggered by anyone)
+  4. Winner declaration (can be triggered by anyone)
-	- Randomly selected (at most once)
+     - Randomly selected (at most once per lottery)
-	- Winner_Amount = MIN(lottery.value, 2 * winner.contribution)
+     - WinningAmount = MIN(lottery.value, 2 * winner.contribution)
-	- LotteryServiceOwner-profit = lottery.value - Winner_Amount
+     - LotteryServiceOwnerProfit = lottery.value - WinningAmount

   #### Service Ownership rules
-  1. Initial-owner will be the Contract-creator/deployer
+  1. Contract-creator/deployer will be the initial-owner
-  2. Change in ownership must be allowed (only by the current owner)
+  2. Change in ownership is allowed (only by the current owner)
   3. Service-Profits must be withdrawable/spendable only by the current owner